GeoscienceAustralia/ptha/ptha_access/DETAILED_README.Rmd

 doing tsunami hazard studies **in Australia** can alternatively contact Geoscience Australia directly if they have difficulty with any of these steps (please email Gareth Davies at gareth.davies@ga.gov.au).

+Before working with the outputs, make sure you've [read the project report](PROVIDE LINK WHEN AVAILABLE) to understand what they are, how they were made, and how they have been tested.
+Users are strongly encouraged to independently test the results at their site of interest as part of any application.

+Geoscience Australia has tried to make the information in this product as accurate as possible.
+However, it does not guarantee that the information is totally accurate or complete.
+Therefore, you should not solely rely on this information when making a commercial decision.

 ## **Usage**